Updated on 2025-07-30 GMT+08:00

 • The partition style (MBR or GPT) set here will apply to all subsequent partitions created on this EVS disk.
 When you create partitions on this disk later, you do not need to perform this step again.

-1. Set the name and size of the /dev/vdb1 partition.
+1. Set the partition name to /dev/vdb1 and allocate all the storage space to this partition.

 mkpart /dev/vdb1 2048s 100%